Troddlers: Basic Gameplay Mechanics

 Zombie Troddlers behave in the same manner as normal Troddlers.
 If one happens to make contact with a normal Troddler, both will die and become a cloud of dust.
 These zombies will also use exits in levels as normal Troddlers do.
 When a zombie exits a level, it does not count as destroyed.
 The player must be careful not to let zombies near an exit during a mission that involves the destruction of a certain number of zombies.
 Before each mission that includes zombie Troddlers, the mission screen will display how many there are and whether they are "lethal" or "harmless".
 Both varieties will destroy normal Troddlers (as well as themselves) on contact, but only the lethal type can damage Hokus or Pokus by touching them.

-There are three different colors of gems that appear in the game; red, green, and blue.
+There are three different colors of gems that appear in the game: red, green, and blue.
 Stages will always specify how many of each color the player must gather.
 Sometimes the gems are already present when the mission starts, but at other times a player must manufacture them.
 This is done with rocks.
 When a rock is dropped on a certain object, both the rock and the object will be destroyed and up to four gems will form.
 If there are walls or other objects right next to where the rock makes contact, it will prevent one gem from forming there.
 Placing a rock on a Troddler (including zombies) will result in red gems.
 Sometimes a mission will require the player to rescue only a few Troddlers, thus leaving a few spare victims if it is required to create some red gems.
 Hurling a rock onto another rock results in the formation of green gems.
-When a non-Troddler enemy is plunked with a rock, blue gems appear.
+When a non-Troddler enemy is struck with a rock, blue gems appear.

 Rocks, like blocks, are the size of Hokus and Pokus.
 However, rocks cannot be erased; they must be pushed.
 Also, Troddlers cannot walk on them.
 If a Troddler encounters a rock on the ground, it will walk the other way.
 While trekking up a wall or ceiling, Troddlers will fall if they happen to run into a rock.